 V: Requiem for the Lizard

 Bethany Carter missed her career as a field paleontologist.
-No one actually went out into the field much anymore, not since the invasion seven years before, though Paleontology had fared better than many other scientific fields.
-The Visitors seemed almost amused by their fascination with old bones and ancient ecosystems; maybe the reptilian aliens viewed dinosaurs as a kind of kin, or maybe they thought of paleontology as an undisciplined pseudo-science as some other scientists did.
-Whatever the reason, Bethany's branch of study had missed out on at least some of the oppression and hostility towards their brothers and sisters in other disciplines.
+No one went on extended digs anymore, not since the invasion started, though paleontology had fared better than other scientific fields.
+The Visitors seemed amused by their fascination with old bones and ancient ecosystems; maybe the reptilian aliens viewed dinosaurs as a kind of kin, or maybe they thought of paleontology as an undisciplined pseudo-science as some human scientists did.
+Whatever the reason, Bethany's branch of study had missed out on at least some of the oppression and hostility suffered by their brothers and sisters in other disciplines.

-No crew would accompany her; none would risk it, even out here where the Visitors rarely came, where it was so low on the military radar that they simply didn't bother.
+No crew would accompany her; none would risk it, even out here where the Visitors rarely came, where it was deadly for most them to breath the air and so low on the military radar that they simply didn't bother.
 Only Bethany loaded up her jeep with shovels, picks, all the necessary equipment down to toothbrushes and dental picks for delicate work.

 She left the rest unsaid.
 What if it wasn't a comet?
-What if the earth's former ruling reptiles were destroyed by something that could be used against them?
+What if the earth's former ruling reptiles were destroyed by something that could be used against them, something more effective than the Red Dust bacteria?
 They all knew that it was the question that kept them in business, even if no one said it aloud.

 "Be careful what you say.
 Don't let the wrong ears hear that," Mick warned.

 Bethany's lips pressed together.
-She was no resistance fighter, but the thought that still, still there were collaborators, even now when the truth was generally known, made her sick.
+She was no resistance fighter, but she tried to do her part.
+The thought that still, still there were collaborators, even now when the truth was generally known, made her sick.

 "I'm going.
 I'll be all right," she said.
 "Mick, it's been over seven years.
 I need out, just for a little while."